softindex/uikernel/docs/docs/validator.md

 Validator fields(string[] fields, function validatorFunction(Object record, ValidationErrors errors))
 {% endhighlight %}

 Specify multiple synchronous validators for a group of fields.
-If any errors occur, the function returns an error.
+If any errors occur, the callback returns an error.

 ---